Set up real-time trigger-based replication from MSSQL to SAP HANA Cloud (or on-prem) using SAP Smart Data Integration (SDI)

 - A database client for MSSQL, I used DBeaver.

 Prep MSSQL database

 For this tutorial, a Microsoft SQL Server Express Edition database was created using the AWS Relational Database Service.
+Please check the SAP Product Availability Matrix which databases are officially supported, as at time of writing, the “Express” edition is not, even though it works for this blog post content.
 The database version is the latest available 14.* version and is sized as a db.t3.small.
 Anything smaller would even make the creation of a simple table a slow process.

 Below, a rundown of how you CAN configure your MSSQL database for trigger-based replication with SDI.
 I’m saying “CAN”, not “MUST” as the way that I’m creating a user and a schema might not be an MSSQL best practise.
 I do refer to the SAP Help pages with the requirements for the SDI technical user, so at the least follow those instructions.

 Using the admin user that is provided by AWS, a “technical user” is created which will later be used for SDI to logon with to this source database.